-Ari Kuschnir is the CEO and Executive Producer of m ss ng p eces.
+Ari Kuschnir is the co-founder, CEO and Executive Producer of m ss ng p eces.
 He has been designing, advising and completing creative projects that matter to him and his community since 2005.
 His tireless passion for blazing trails has lead to collaborations with TED, GE, Common, Vimeo, Intel, Amex, The Climate Reality Project, and some of the world’s leading artists, thinkers and companies.

 Ari consistently strives to push himself and his team to create conversation-shifting pieces that impact the world.